-Information geometry and its K\"ahlerian interpretation of time series analysis and signal processing are closely related to Hardy spaces in complex analysis.
-One of the assumptions on information geometry of linear systems is that the logarithmic power spectrum is a function in the Hardy space \cite{amari1987differential, amari2000methods}.
-It is also noteworthy that K\"ahler structures for the information geometry of linear systems need a similar assumption on logarithmic transfer functions \cite{choi2015kahlerian}, i.e., the logarithmic transfer functions of the K\"ahlerian signal filters satisfy finite Hardy norms.
-In K\"ahlerian linear system geometry \cite{choi2015kahlerian}, the K\"ahler potential, encoding the geometric information of a linear system, is derived as the squared Hardy norm of the logarithmic transfer function.
-Since the logarithmic transfer function is written in the series expansion of complex cepstrum, the Hardy norm of the logarithmic transfer function is the complex cepstrum norm of the linear system.
-Similarly, the Hardy norm of the logarithmic power spectrum can be understood as the power cepstrum norm of the linear system.
+Information geometry, along with its K\"ahlerian formulation, in time series analysis and signal processing is intimately connected to the theory of Hardy spaces in functional analysis.
+A fundamental assumption in the information geometry of linear systems is that the logarithmic power spectrum belongs to a Hardy space \cite{amari1987differential, amari2000methods}.
+A similar assumption underlies the K\"ahler structure of information geometry for linear systems: the logarithmic transfer function of a signal filter has a finite Hardy norm \cite{choi2015kahlerian}.
+In K\"ahlerian linear system geometry, the K\"ahler potential, which encapsulates the geometric structure of the system, is given by the squared Hardy norm of the logarithmic transfer function.
+Since the logarithmic transfer function admits a series expansion in terms of complex cepstrum coefficients, its Hardy norm coincides with the complex cepstrum norm of the system.
+Similarly, the Hardy norm of the logarithmic power spectrum corresponds to the power cepstrum norm of the linear system.

-The K\"ahlerian information geometry mentioned above focuses on $\alpha$-divergence-induced geometry of signal processing models, and the connection between $\alpha$-divergence and K\"ahlerian information geometry is relatively well-understood \cite{choi2015kahlerian}.
-The metric tensor in the K\"ahlerian information geometry is derived not only from the $\alpha$-divergence but also from the K\"ahler potential that is the unweighted cepstrum norm of a logarithmic transfer function \cite{choi2015kahlerian}.
+Since the K\"ahlerian information geometry discussed above has primarily been developed in the context of the $\alpha$-divergence-induced geometry of signal processing models, the relationship between $\alpha$-divergence and K\"ahler structures is by now relatively well understood \cite{choi2015kahlerian}.
+Importantly, the metric tensor of the K\"ahlerian information geometry is derived not only from the $\alpha$-divergence but also from the K\"ahler potential, which is given by the square of the unweighted cepstrum norm of the logarithmic transfer function \cite{choi2015kahlerian}.

-However, the information geometry from weighted Hardy norms has not been paid attention.
-Additionally, none of works on information geometry has discussed the K\"ahlerization process of other information manifolds.
-For example, although the mutual information between future and past in ARMA processes where Martin \cite{martin2000metric} calculated the metric tensor of the mutual information also can be interpreted as a weighted complex cepstrum norm, the K\"ahler extension of the mutual information geometry still remains unknown.
+In contrast, the development of information geometry based on weighted Hardy norms has received little attention.
+Moreover, existing works on information geometry have not addressed the K\"ahlerization of other information manifolds.
+For instance, while the mutual information between past and future in ARMA processes where Martin \cite{martin2000metric} computed the associated metric tensor can be interpreted as a weighted complex cepstrum norm, the K\"ahler extension of the corresponding mutual information geometry remains unexplored.